 Affordable housing is an important factor in people's wellbeing.
 For lower-income households especially, high housing costs relative to income are often associated with severe financial difficulty, and can leave households with insufficient income to meet other basic needs such as food, clothing, transport, medical care and education.
-For higher-income households, high outgoings-to-income ratios are not as critical as there is still sufficient income left for basic needs.
+High outgoings-to-income ratios are not as critical for higherincome households, as there is still sufficient income left for basic needs.